 The presentation plus interview format

 In our system there tend to be presentations to divisional (and other interested) staff in the morning, with interviews in the afternoon.
-The usual expectation is that if you can’t make the date, you can’t get the job (although we can make accommodations to help you apply or interview via Skype).
+The usual expectation is that if you can’t make the date, you can’t get the job (although we can make accommodations to, for example, help you interview via Skype).

 - We recommend keeping the presentation compact, to show that you can present complex information in a concise and clear way.
+If in doubt, keep it short.
 Presentations are usually a mix of what you do in research and what you will contribute in a wider sense to the University.

-- The usual interview panel format at this level is five members: one subject specialist from the Division, one other member of the Faculty (not necessarily from our division), the Head of Faculty of Arts and Humanities, a senior manager of the University (in the chair), and a senior academic in another Faculty (by the time of interview you should know what these terms mean at Stirling).
+- The usual interview panel format at this level is five members: one subject specialist from the Division (me), one other member of the Faculty (not necessarily from our division), the Dean of Faculty of Arts and Humanities (Prof Richard Oram), a senior manager of the University (in the chair), and a senior academic in another Faculty (for example, Dean of Natural Sciences Prof Maggie Cusack).

-- So, it is possible that only 1 member of your panel will be a subject specialist (in Politics).
-This means that (at the very least) you need to describe your success in a way that a wider audience will appreciate.
-For example, you would have to explain the significance of a single-author article in the APSR!
+- So, it is possible that only 1 member of your panel will be a specialist in Politics.
+This means that (at the very least) you need to describe your success – in your cover note, CV, and interview – in a way that a wider audience will appreciate.
+For example, you would have to explain the significance of a single-author article in the APSR or ISQ!
+Or, if you prefer, you would have to explain why you would publish somewhere more appropriate.

 It sounds daunting, but we are a friendly bunch and want you to do well.
-You might struggle to retain all of our names (nerves), so focus on the types of question we ask – for example, the general question to get you started will be from the senior manager, and the research question from the divisional representative.
-There are often more men than women on the panel, and they are often all-white panels, but I hope that we are providing other more useful ‘signals’ about our commitment to equality and diversity.
+You might struggle to retain all of our names (nerves!), so focus on the types of question we ask – for example, the general question to get you started will be from the senior manager, and the research question from the divisional representative.
+There are often more men than women on the panel, and they are usually all-white panels, but I hope that we are providing other more useful signals about our commitment to equality and diversity.

 I am happy to answer your questions.
-We can try email first – firstname.lastname@example.org – and then phone or skype if you prefer.
+We can try email first – email@example.com – and then phone or Zoom if you prefer.